Costaspap/Getting-and-Cleaning-Data/CodeBook.md

 variable: full_dataset
 class: dataframe
 description: The full dataframe created after adding the subject, the activities and the features
 variables together using the cbind function.
-For information about the features variables read the features_info.txt file included in the dataset.

 variable: activity_labels
 class: dataframe